pnsaeta/p064/docs/LA-SquareMatrices.md

     \end{pmatrix}
 \\]
 rotates a column vector around the $$y$$ axis.
 All proper rotations (that don't alter the handedness of the basis vectors) have a determinant of 1.
 Improper rotations, which do change the handedness of the basis vectors, have determinant $$-1$$.

+## Determinant

+You undoubtedly already know what a determinant is, and how you can work it out using minors, but allow me to make a couple of definitions.

+- Each contribution to the determinant of an $$N$$-dimensional matrix is the product of $$N$$ terms, one from each column and row.
+- There are $$N!$$ such contributions, since there are $$N$$ choices for the column in the first row, $$N-1$$ choices for the column in the second row, etc.

 ## Miscellany